webclinic017/StockPricePredictor-eod/README.md

 <b>Pull stock dataset</b>
 -	We use yahoo finance API to access and pull stock prices
 -	We use talib library to add moving averages to dataset
--	Dataset is windowed for model training o	There is set formation window and label. o	Each row in dataset represents a candle o	Formation window represents candle formation that model sees, and label contains highest value of following candle (or candles) that model tries to predict o	For instance, chart period is 1wk (one row in dataset represents 1 trading week) o	Formation window – 4, target window - 1 (label), it means that entire dataset is split in 5 candle window, consisting of 4 candles of formation, 1 candle of label.
-Those windows are transformed into tensors, separated to batches and feed to neural network to train.
+-	Dataset is windowed for model training<br>
+o	There is set formation window and label.<br>
+o	Each row in dataset represents a candle<br>
+o	Formation window represents candle formation that model sees, and label contains highest value of following candle (or candles) that model tries to predict<br>
+o	For instance, chart period is 1wk (one row in dataset represents 1 trading week)<br>
+o	Formation window – 4, target window - 1 (label), it means that entire dataset is split in 5 candle window, consisting of 4 candles of formation, 1 candle of label.
+Those windows are transformed into tensors, formed to batches and feed to neural network to train.<br>

 <b>Data normalization</b>
 -	We have to normalize dataset to similar scale between 0 and 1.
 Each window has its unique normalization and has scale between 0 – 1, therefore there is removed issue with skewed dataset (for instance, stock had in a year 2000 price 2 dollars, in 2022 it has 220 dollars, with applied normalization each window has the same scale and therefore model training will not be negatively affected.